shikaan/osle/README.md

 ### Build and Run OSle locally

-These recipes will compile OSle and use the [SDK](./sdk/) to compile and bundle all the prebuilt programs.
+These recipes will compile OSle and use the [SDK](./sdk/) to compile and bundle all the pre-built programs.
 Using `start` will also run bochs right away.

 ```sh
 # build and run osle on bochs